dtumonasingh/ContosoPizza/README.md

 # ContosoPizza

-## This is a Practice project for ASP.Net Core API practice
+## This is a Practice project for ASP.Net Core API